0nix/ggj21/twine/evidence_questioning.md

 ### 4.2 Leitzka leaves without telling anyone where (super leader -1 and leader +x)

 You note that, by Albert Hassel's own admission, Leitzka went out on regular outings with a destination unknown to him.
-Given that she hasn't gone out at all during surveillance, and the dearth of evidence on Nadine Leitzka, you'll have to trust that he is at least telling the truth about this particular detail.
-Given the circumstances, her absences raise questions about who she meets and where.
+Given that she hasn't done so during surveillance, and the dearth of evidence on Nadine Leitzka as a person, you'll have to trust that he is at least telling the truth about this particular detail.
+All things considered, her absences raise questions about who she meets and where.

 Lieutenant Sessler leans forward, in what you guess is his attempt to be assertive rather than imposing.
 "I might not seem like it, gentlemen.
 But, I believe that the women of this State deserve all our protection.
-I believe that, while the original objective of this investigation is determining whether or not Mr. Hassel is a subversive agent with the designs to usurp our democracy, securing the safety of Ms. Leitzka has become a priority of ours that is compatible with our larger objectives."
+I believe that, while the original objective of this investigation is to determine whether or not Mister Hassel is a subversive agent with designs to usurp our democracy, securing the safety of Miss Leitzka has become a priority of ours that is compatible with our larger objectives."

 Sergeant Bayer widens his eyes, and looks towards the Lieutenant with a wry little smirk on his face.
 "And, how do you reach that conclusion, Sessler?"
 He says, in a light, airy tone that just layers on the sarcasm.

 "Do you not see it?"
-Lieutenant Sessler chides as he slams finger on the piece of paper that you produced for this occasion.
+Lieutenant Sessler chides as he slams finger on the piece of paper that you produced.
 "Does the behavior of this woman describe a person who enjoys the company of Albert Hassel?
 You might want to ask yourself that."

 Sergeant Bayer, shrugs, his face stuck on that smarmy grimace.
 "If anything, I'd say that should cast a bigger cloud of suspicion over her, Sessler.
-This woman goes out of her way to hide herself such that the information we have on her is notable for its scarcity.
-And yet, here you are, telling us we should give her more leeway?"
+This woman goes out of her way to hide herself.
+She has succeeded, despite the breadth of our information apparatus.
+And yet, here you are, telling us we should allow her to run amok?"

 Lieutenant Sessler waves his hands even more frantically, desperately trying to win the argument.
 "This is a woman looking for an escape, Sergeant Bayer.
 Frankly, I'm not surprised that something that requires a level of tact above a goldfish is lost on you."

-"So, we are meant to look over the fact that this woman could and would avail herself to the services we provide for individual housing?
+"This woman could and would avail herself to the services we provide for individual housing.
 She cannot be ignorant about them."
 Sergeant Bayer responds with some annoyance in his voice.

 The Lieutenant slams the papers on the desk.
 "And yet, she chooses otherwise!
 What a calamity!"
 He cries.
 He covers his face with his hands, gathering himself a bit before continuing.
 Odd, you've not seen him do that ever.
 "People are not machines, Sergeant."
 He says.
-"I think such excursions fit a pattern of behavior we have covered before."
+"I think such excursions fit a familiar pattern of behavior."

 Sergeant Bayer grabs the papers Lieutenant Sessler left on the table and waves them around, imitating Sessler's gesticulations.
 "Why are we talking about this individual if not for the fact that she is suspect of subversive behavior?!"
 He roars.
-"If we must talk about patterns of behavior, I'd say that it's obvious she is hiding something of interest to this investigation!"
+"If we must talk about patterns of behavior, I'd say that it's obvious she is hiding something of interest!
+That much is obvious!"

 Lieutenant Sessler isn't having it.
 He cross his arms and leans back on his chair.
 "And it is my position, Sergeant, that this woman needs our help and she would be better served away from Hassel and his corrupting influence.
 Something that we are already doing as they are both in isolation in this very building."
 He says, a bit more triumphant than warranted.